patience4711/RPI-APS-inverters/README.md

 can drop your wifi credentials.
 At reboot the accesspoint **RadioAP** is started.

 ## CHANGELOG
+version RPI-ECU-v1_4  04 feb 2022
+- added a tool for statistic research over an adjustable period.
+- removed a small bug in the mosquitto sending and settings.
+- added a chart for average power
+- added currency setting
+- improved some beauty flaws

 version RPI-ECU-v1_3  28 jan 2022
 - added a quick analysis tool for statistic research.
 - removed a bug in the pairing process that malformed the inverterProprties files.